How BIG is Big?

 Neptune at 4,530 million km would be 2.0 years later, after leaving the sun.

-Light will travel 1,079,252,849 km per hour, and in one year it will have traveled 9.46 trillion kilometers.
+Light will travel 1,079,252,849 km per hour, and in one year, it will have travelled 9.46 trillion kilometres.

-To reach the nearest star Proxima Centauri, it would take light 4.24 Light-Years to get there.
+To reach the nearest star, Proxima Centauri, it would take light 4.24 Light-Years to get there.

-For our solar system to make one cycle around the Milkyway Galaxy it would take 226 Million years.
+For our solar system to make one cycle around the Milky Way Galaxy, it would take 226 million years.

 Astronomers using the Hubble Space Telescope have captured the most comprehensive picture ever assembled of the evolving Universe — and one of the most colourful.
 The study is called the Ultraviolet Coverage of the Hubble Ultra Deep Field (UVUDF) project.
 Yet, the Milky Way is but one of billions of universes out there!